 After, Zhu joined one of the local rebel groups and later became part of the Red Turban Army that was guided by Buddhist and Zoroastrian beliefs.
 Zoroastrianism is known as the western religion which spread throughout Central Asia before the Islam religion.

 Before the age of 30, Zhu was appointed the leader of the rebel Red Turban rather large army.
-And in 1356, his army was able to conquer Nanjing, which was a very important city located strategically in China, specifically, Yangtze River, as well as the surrounding regions to the south.
+And in 1356, his army was able to conquer Nanjing, which was a very important city located strategically in China, specifically, the Yangtze River, as well as the surrounding regions to the south.
 After this conquest, Zhu made the city of Nanjing his army’s capital.
 And in the 10 years that followed, Zhu successfully defeated all the other rival armies.
 And in 1368, in an attack of the Yuan Empire that was based in Dadu, or modern-day Beijing, he won over the Yuan empire, gaining control over the empire as the Yuan Court was forced to flee.
 However, the Yunnan area remained in Yuan’s rule up to 1380.

 Zhu Yuanzhang Wife